Registered user: Privacy concerns

 Registration necessarily provides more personal information to a system than it would otherwise have.
 Even if the credentials used are otherwise meaningless, the system can distinguish a logged-in user from other users and might use this property to store a history of users' actions or activity, possibly without their knowledge or consent.
 While many systems have privacy policies, depending on the nature of the system, a user might not have any way of knowing for certain exactly what information is stored, how it is used, and with whom, if anyone, it is shared.

 A system could even sell information it has gathered on its users to third parties for advertising or other purposes.
 The subject of systems' transparency in this regard is one of ongoing debate.

 User inconvenience

 Registration may be seen as an annoyance or hindrance, especially if it is not inherently necessary or important (for example, in the context of a search engine) or if the system repeatedly prompts users to register.
-A system's registration process might also be time-consuming or require that the user provide the information they might be reluctant to, such as a home address or social security number.
+A system's registration process might also be time-consuming or require the user to provide information they might be reluctant to, such as a home address or social security number.